El Salvador–Spain relations

-El Salvador–Spain refers to the current and historical relations between El Salvador and Spain.
+El Salvador and Spain have long-standing cultural and diplomatic relations, owing to the history of the Spanish Empire.
+Bilateral relations between the two as sovereign states began in 1865.
 Both nations are members of the Association of Academies of the Spanish Language, Organization of Ibero-American States and the United Nations.

 History

 Spanish colonization

 The first known visit by Spaniards to what is now Salvadoran territory was made by the admiral Andrés Niño, who led an expedition to Central America.
 He disembarked in the Gulf of Fonseca on 31 May 1522, at Meanguera island, naming it Petronila, and then traversed to Jiquilisco Bay on the mouth of Lempa River.
 The first indigenous people to have contact with the Spanish were the Lenca of eastern El Salvador.

 In 1524, Spanish explorer and conquistador Pedro de Alvarado launched a campaign against the Pipil people, the native inhabitants of Cuzcatlán (present day El Salvador).
 By 1528, Spanish troops defeated the Pipil warriors and established a permanent presence in present-day San Salvador.

 After the conquest, the territory of El Salvador officially became part of the Spanish Empire and governed from the Viceroyalty of New Spain in Mexico City but administered by the regional capital in Guatemala City.
 Under the Spanish Empire, the territory of El Salvador became an agricultural heartland of the captaincy general of Guatemala.
 Most of the land produced cocoa, coffee and indigo.